-There are many important elements which should be included as part of broader IC operational strategy:
+There are many important elements which should be included as part of the broader IC operational strategy:

 - Process maps with detailed exception handling information